Crimean offensive: Progress of the battle

 An assault across the Perekop Isthmus was launched on 8 April by elements of the 4th Ukrainian Front's 2nd Guards and 51st Armies.
 The 17th Army defended but was unable to stop the advance.
 Kerch was reached by the Separate Coastal Army on 11 April; Simferopol, about 37 mi northeast of Sevastopol, followed two days later.
 The 17th Army was retreating toward Sevastopol by 16 April, with remaining Axis forces in the Crimea concentrating around the city by the end of the third week of April.

 The OKH intended to hold Sevastopol as a fortress, as the Red Army had done during the first Crimean campaign in 1941–42.
 However, the fortifications of the city had never been restored and Sevastopol was not the strong defensive position that it had been in 1941.
 Fighting broke out in the city outskirts towards the end of April and the city fell on 9 May, less than a month after the start of the offensive.
 The Axis sea evacuation to Constanța was attacked by Soviet land-based bombers.

-Evacuation of the Crimea
+Evacuation of Crimea

-The evacuation of the Crimea in April–May 1944 was the most complex and extensive operation of the Romanian Navy during the Second World War.
+The evacuation of the Crimea in April–May 1944, under the code name Operation 60,000 after the estimated number of Romanian soldiers in Crimea (around 62,000-65,000), was the most complex and extensive operation of the Romanian Navy during the Second World War.
 From 15 April to 14 May, numerous German and Romanian warships escorted many convoys between Constanța and Sevastopol.
 The scale and importance of the operation can be attested by the usage in combat of all four Romanian destroyers, the largest Axis warships in the Black Sea.
 The last phase of the evacuation (10–14 May) saw the fiercest combat, as Axis ships transported, under constant attacks from Soviet aircraft and shore artillery, over 30,000 troops.
 Of these, 18,000 were transported by Romanian ships.
 On 11 May, the German tanker Friederike was torpedoed and heavily damaged by Soviet submarine L-4, preventing her participation.